-Customer and Employee Access
+Customer Access

-Customer access would be limited to the lobby and display area.
-Customer circulation into the proposed establishment includes entering the licensed premise through the door fronting Newport Boulevard where a greeter employee would verify the customer's identity and age before allowing the customer to enter the retail sales area.
-After a customer's identity and age is verified and their transaction is completed, they must leave the premise through the lobby and front door.
+Existing building access is provided both at the front (from Newport Boulevard) and rear (from the existing parking lot) of the building.
+Customers who access the building from the parking lot would enter through a shared hallway, then enter the storefront through an interior entry door.
+A second entry door, specifically providing access to the proposed cannabis retail storefront, is also provided directly from Newport Boulevard (this door is for entrance only).
+Customers would enter directly into the check-in area (from either of the two entry doors), and customer access would be limited to the check-in and retail area.
+A greeter employee would verify a customer's identity and age before allowing the customer to enter the retail sales area.
+After a customer's identity and age is verified and their transaction is completed, they must leave the premise through the door to the hallway and out the exterior door to the parking lot.
 As further conditioned, a security guard would monitor the area at all times to ensure that customers are following regulations.